Jerrycan: Design

 Jerrycans typically have a rounded rectangular cross section with package handles.
-Most have three handles, allowing one person to carry two cans, and to make it easy to move them using a chain of people.
+Most have three handles, allowing one person to carry four cans (two in each hand), and to make them easier to move by a chain of people.

-The cans were originally intended to be used as fuel containers, but their usage is now wider.
-This can be indicated by can colour, affixed labels, and occasionally imprinted labelling on the container itself.
-This is to prevent contamination of the can's contents by mixing different fuels or mixing fuel with water.
+The cans were originally intended as fuel containers, but their usage has widened.
+This can be indicated by can colour, affixed labels, or occasionally, molded labelling, intended to prevent contamination of the contents by different fuels or mixing fuel with water.

-The US version of the jerrycan is covered by military specification MIL-C-1283 F and has been produced since the early 1940s by a number of US manufacturers, according to a current manufacturer, Blitz.
-The National Stock Number is 7240-00-222-3088.
-It is considered obsolete by a new A-A-59592 B specification, having been replaced with high-density polyethylene versions.
+The US version of the jerrycan has military specification MIL-C-1283 F produced since the early 1940s by a number of US manufacturers, according to one manufacturer, Blitz.
+The National Stock Number 7240-00-222-3088 is considered obsolete since new specification A-A-59592 B, covering high-density polyethylene versions.